utopia-foss/utopia/doc/usage/eval/plotting/facet_grid.rst

         :start-after: ### Start --- facet_grid
         :end-before: ### End --- facet_grid

 In the previous section we plotted a single line; now let's see how to plot multiple lines with legends, all in the same plot.
-Using our SEIRD model, let's look at how the susceptible, infected, and recovered populations evolve
-together:
+Using our :ref:`SEIRD <model_SEIRD>` model, let's look at how the susceptible, infected, and recovered populations evolve together:

 .. code-block:: yaml

     densities:
       based_on:
         - .creator.universe
         - .plot.facet_grid.line